 The queen palm, a native of southern Brazil and northern Argentina, tolerates acidic clay, loam or sandy soils as long as they are well-drained.
 While the trees tolerate temperatures as low as 20 to 25 degrees Fahrenheit, a plus in the Southwest, they generally grow better in Florida due to the higher humidity.
 At up to 50 feet tall and 20 to 30 feet wide, queen palms are used as street or specimen trees in landscapes and parks.

 The fronds of the queen palm must be trimmed when they die; the tree is not self-cleaning.
 In addition, the fruit clusters can weigh up to 100 pounds, which is a hazard when they fall from the tree.
-When pruning the palm tree, put on all safety gear, including gloves and safety goggles, and sterilize your pruning tools by dipping the blades in rubbing alcohol or Lysol to prevent the spread of fungal diseases.
+When pruning the palm tree, put on all safety gear, including gloves and safety goggles, and sterilize your pruning tools by dipping the blades in rubbing alcohol or a household pine cleaner to prevent the spread of fungal diseases.
 Alternatively, play it safe and call in a professional tree service with a bucket lift to prune the dead fronds and fruit clusters.

 Queen Palm Tree Nuts and Dogs